loutouk/Risk/backend/README.md

 ## Server deployment

 A jar is generated with the spring-boot-maven-plugin.
-The configuration is done in the pom.xml file, where the main class is specify.
-The plugin generates two files: an app.jar and a app.jar.original.
+The configuration is done in the pom.xml file, where the main class is specified.
+The plugin generates two files: an `app.jar` and an `app.jar.original`.

 To build the jar in the root directory